 Road Safety and Deprivation in the United States

 The relationship between economic deprivation and road safety has been illustrated thinly in the literature, but the results have been consistent.
-Those living in areas that are economically depressed have an increased expected number of fatalities and injuries.
-While this type of relationship is often expected in developing countries, but it also appears in developed countries including the United States, Canada, and the United Kingdom.
+Those living in areas that are economically depressed have a greater than expected number of fatalities and injuries.
+While this type of relationship is often expected in developing countries, it also appears in developed countries including the United States, Canada, and the United Kingdom.
 In the United States in particular, this phenomena is observed both in areas of urban poverty (e.g. Philadelphia) and rural poverty (e.g. West Virginia and Kentucky).

 Most of the analyses exploring this relationship are at the level of a census tract or smaller, but all are area-based models.
 Another common occurrence is the accidental discovery of this phenomenon in the pursuit of other conclusions, illustrating the somewhat “sticky” nature of this relationship.
 Examples of the different models can be found in each of the articles in the attached list of references.
 There are many causal speculations for this finding including: